felixmusil/rascal_benchmarks/README.md

 # rascal_benchmarks

 Set of benchmarks of the rascal library relying on the signac library to run and analyse the results.
+These benchmarks have been used to produce the results for the journal article `to be inserted`.

 ## Installation